lowRISC/opentitan/hw/ip/tlul/doc/_index.md

 - `a_user` modifications
   - Instruction Type
     - This indicates whether the transaction originates from a code fetch or data fetch.
-    - This attribute is used by downstream consumers to provide separate priviledge control based on transaction type.
+    - This attribute is used by downstream consumers to provide separate privilege control based on transaction type.
   - Command Integrity
     - This is the calculated integrity of the instruction type, transaction address, transaction op code and mask.
     - The integrity is checked by downstream consumers to ensure the transaction has not been tampered.